 Nonresident alien taxpayers are subject to taxation based on a section of the Internal Revenue Code that is specific to nonresident alien taxpayers.
 Colorado College is required to withhold 30 percent tax on ALL payments to nonresident alien taxpayers unless an exclusion, a tax treaty or a reduced rate of withholding applies.
-Contact the Tax and Compliance Manager to determine the rate of withholding and the eligibility of tax treaties on any foreign payments before the payment is processed.
-Contact ISSS to ensure the visitor can be paid on the visa they are using for travel.
-Not all visas allow an individual to be paid.
+Contact the Assistant Controller, Payroll and Compliance to determine the rate of withholding and the eligibility of tax treaties on any foreign payments before the payment is processed.
+Please note that whether or not the tax is withheld from the payment, the College still needs to pay the tax.